My first matcha was horrible.

 Mistakes I Made (Please Skip These)

 The cheap matcha mistake.
-My second matcha attempt was a $9 bag of something labeled “ceremonial grade” that was olive-green in color (it should be bright, vivid green), tasted bitter at any temperature, and clumped badly.
-Dull color usually means older leaves with lower chlorophyll and fewer antioxidant-rich leaves.
-Under $15 matcha is almost always culinary grade in ceremonial packaging.
+My second matcha attempt was a $9 bag of something labeled “ceremonial grade” that was olive green (it should be bright, vivid green), tasted bitter at any temperature, and clumped badly.

 Drinking it too late.
-I went through a phase of having matcha at 4 pm.
-I couldn’t fall asleep before 1 am for three weeks before I made the connection.
+I went through a phase of having matcha at 4 PM.
+I couldn’t fall asleep before 1 AM for three weeks before I made the connection.
 Green tea’s caffeine is real and metabolizes slowly in some people.
-My cutoff is 2 pm, firm.
+My cutoff is 2 PM, firm.

 Oat milk every morning.
 Oat milk adds 60–80 calories per serving and has a higher glycemic impact than regular milk.
 Two matcha lattes daily with oat milk, and the scale stopped moving.
 Switched to water-only on weekdays, kept oat milk for weekend mornings.
 Weight started moving again within 10 days.